01 October 2024

 During my studies the agency assisted me in acquiring my first own personal computer - an Intel-based XT 80286 desktop computer (with Olivetti dot matrix printer) and within the next year upgraded to an Intel-based AT 80386 just to upgrade again to the more advanced Intel-based 80486 (as it became available in the local market).
 After these upgrades I was freely and generously supplied with some of Intel's Europe, Middle-East and Africa (Intel EMEA) market's first assigned high-performance multiprocessing Intel Pentium and Intel Pentium II CPUs after joining Intel Corporation.

 One of my prescribed reading resources during my first postgraduate studies during the 1990s was Alvin Toffler's futuristic book, 'Future Shock'.
-In short, the book was a pragmatic argument that the accelerated rate of structural changes in global social and technological environments will have a profound psychological impact on most individuals and societies.
-In our small class of about fifteen students I was one of the only students who attempted to read Toffler's head-scratching future 'social science fiction' narrative predictions from cover to cover - one of our final examination case studies was based on various chapters from Future Shock (not included in the paper) and I could not have been happier.
+In short, the book was more a pragmatic assertion that the accelerated rate of structural changes in global social and technological environments will have a profound psychological impact on most individuals and societies.
+In our small class of about fifteen students I was one of the only students who made an attempt to read Toffler's head-scratching future 'social science fiction' narrative predictions from cover to cover - one of our final examination case studies was based on various chapters from Future Shock (not included in the paper) and I could not have been happier.
 In contemporary society many scientists and technologists still acknowledge the literature contributions Toffler has made to international technological revolution, change and development.

 "With the help of technology, teachers will be leaders in the transformation of education around the world." ― Craig Barrett, Intel